JaxPlays-Inc/jaxplays.org/content/productions/2025/2025-Puffs.md

 ---
 title: "Puffs, or Seven Increasingly Eventful Years at a Certain School of Magic and Magic"
-Theatre: The 5 & Dime
+theatre: The 5 & Dime
-Venue: The Florida Ballet
+venue: The Florida Ballet
-Season: 2025
+season: 2025
 date: 2025-09-13T15:13:12-04:00
 opening_date: 2025-11-07
 closing_date: 2025-11-15